 Your best first practice piece would be a square or rectangle footstool.
 Or if you can’t find one of those, a trapezoidal shape chair (wider in the front than the back), with fewer than 72 drilled holes is the next best thing.

 TAKE NOTE: Since the chair caning design is based on the square, the trapezoidal chair shape is closest to the square and the easiest to learn on.
+Round chair seats, horseshoe-shaped, and chairs with over 72 drilled holes are the most difficult and not good for your first attempt.

 RELATED POST: How to remove cane from chair seats

-DETERMINE CORRECT SIZE CHAIR CANE TO WEAVE YOUR SEAT
+DETERMINE CORRECT SIZE CHAIR CANE TO uSE

 Using a measuring tape, take measurements from several places around the seat frame.
 Not all holes might have been drilled correctly or evenly spaced.